paragkatkar/katacoda-scenarios-1/understanding-java-rmi/step06.md

 `This is a simple message for RMI`{{copy}}

+and then string the `ENTER` key

+You will get output at the command line as follows:

+`Echoing: This is a simple message for RMI`

 **Step 6:** Click the command below to go back to the

 `echo`{{execute T2}}